HantosNorbert/Raymarching-in-Jack/README.md

 ## View Matrix

-In order to cast rays, we need a ray origin and a ray direction.
-The ray origin is defined at some coordinates in the world.
-But the ray direction is trickier: the virtual screen is in front of the camera, with each pixel representing a direction - but the overall camera has a direction too.
-So we need to transform the direction of the ray accordingly.
+In order to cast rays, we need a ray origin and a ray direction for each pixel.
+If the camera is sitting at the origin and looks towards the negative Z direction, then it is easy: for every pixel the ray origin is the origin of the coordinate system; and the ray direction is $(u, v, -1)$ with a normalization step after, where $u$ and $v$ are based in the pixel coordinate $(x, y)$.
+We want the center of the screen to point towards the $(0, 0, -1)$ direction, and normlaize our window to be in the $(-1, 1)$ range horizontally, and $-0.5, 0.5$ range vertically.
+So, $u = (x - 0.5*512) / 256$ and $v = -(y - 0.5*256) / 256$ for our screen size of $256 \times 512$.

+But what if we want to move the camera and point it elsewhere.
+In that case, we have to transform every ray in the same way.
+Basically we want to define a camera origin point and a so called "look-at-point": a point in the world we aim our camera at.
+From that, we want to determine a transformation matrix that we're gonna use for all the original $(0, 0, 0$) ray origins and $(u, v, -1)$ ray directions.
 Hence, the view matrix.

 &nbsp;